Reliable text insertion in messaging apps on Android (WhatsApp, Telegram, Messenger, Signal, Slack)

 Available on: Android

-If text from Wispr Flow isn't appearing in WhatsApp, Telegram, Messenger, Signal, or Slack on Android — or if it shows up in the wrong place, duplicates, or gets cut off — this guide walks you through fixing it.
+If text from Wispr Flow isn't appearing in WhatsApp, Telegram, Messenger, Signal, Slack, or browser search and address bars — or if it shows up in the wrong place, duplicates, or gets cut off — this guide walks you through fixing it.
 Most issues resolve in under 2 minutes.

 Quick checks

-Is Flow up to date?
-Several text insertion bugs in messaging apps were fixed in recent versions.
+• Is Flow up to date?
+Several text insertion bugs in messaging apps and browsers were fixed in recent versions.
+Update to the latest version of Wispr Flow.

 How to fix this

-Tap the message field in your messaging app so the cursor is visible and blinking.
+2. Tap the message field so the cursor is visible and blinking.

 Dictate a short test phrase.
 If text now lands in the message field correctly, you're done.

 Force-stop Flow from Android Settings → Apps → Wispr Flow → Force stop, then reopen it.
-Try dictating again.
+Dictate again.
+If text still doesn't appear correctly, contact support.

 FAQs